James Greig Smith

 Prof James Greig Smith FRSE (1854–1897) was a 19th-century Scottish surgeon and author of the highly successful textbook Abdominal Surgery.

-A keen sportsman his interests included yachting, shooting, golf and boxing.
+A keen sportsman, his interests included yachting, shooting, golf and boxing.
 He was also a heavy smoker.

 Life

 He was born at Nigg, a small village just outside Aberdeen.
 He was educated at Aberdeen Grammar School under William Barrack then studied for a general degree at Aberdeen University, gaining a general degree (MA) in 1873, then studied Medicine under Prof William Pirrie graduating MB ChB in 1876.
-He then joined Bristol Royal Infirmary as a Junior House Surgeon.
+In the same year he joined Bristol Royal Infirmary as a Junior House Surgeon.
 In 1879 he was promoted to Senior Surgeon (aged only 25).

 In 1883 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Stirling, John Charles Ogilvie Will, Joseph Lister and Henry Marshall.

 From 1883 to 1890 he edited the Bristol Medico-Chirurgical Journal with L. M. Griffiths.
 From 1888 he lectured in Surgery at University College, Bristol.
 In 1893 he became President of the Bristol Medico-Chirurgical Society, in the same year becoming Professor of Surgery at the university.

 He died in Bristol on 29 May 1897 following a short period of pneumonia.
 He was only 43 years old.
 He is buried at Redland Green Cemetery.